Welcome to the vinYoga website.

 In provision of yoga Coventry is continuously growing and evolving, in various forms, through many different methods.
 Like in most western countries, most studios, yoga schools and classes are almost entirely focused on posture practice, primarily as a form of exercise.
 The vinYoga methodology is also initiated by posture and movement work, and benefits from the wholesome exercise it provides, but also helps to access further, internal dimensions through self observation.
 There can be a lot more to yoga than just postures – if practiced with attention and commitment, yoga can have a great liberating power, helping to bring about harmony of body, mind, the emotional and intuitive self.

 The posture and movement work is explored, developed and shared in various formats using the vinYoga methodology.
-They have at the core the Ashtanga Vinyasa method that originated in Mysore, South India, with a strong influence by correct alignment and body opening work through the lineage of Iyengar yoga, particularly the work of Norman Sjoman and Vanda Scaravelli.
+They have at the core an adaptation of the Ashtanga Vinyasa method that originated in Mysore, South India, with a strong influence by correct alignment and body opening work through the lineage of Iyengar yoga, particularly the work of Norman Sjoman and Vanda Scaravelli.

 Because of the many benefits they can offer, it is important to open up dynamic yoga forms to a broader audience.
 To provide this broader access, some lighter practice structures have been developed, modified postures and techniques are employed to suit beginners.